Direct Versus Correspondent Lender

 What Are The Differences Between Mortgage Brokers?

-• They use mortgage brokers as their sales forces to avoid the costs of running a retail force
+Most direct lenders do not deal directly with the public; they use mortgage brokers as their sales force to avoid the costs and regulatory headaches associated with running a retail operation.

 What Are Direct Versus Correspondent Lender